royalapplications/docs/src/r2022/royalts/reference/connections/terminal-rebex.md

 #### Data Received Indicator
 If checked, Royal TS will show a * character at the end of the tab caption to indicate that data was received.

+#### Indicator for Inactivity
+If checked, the tab caption of the background tab is rendered *italic* when no data is received for a configured amount of seconds.

 ## ![](/r2022/images/RoyalTS/Plugins/Connections/TerminalRebex/SVG_PageColors_32.svg#img_header) Colors
 The **Colors** page allows you to modify the terminal palette and colors for different text styles.